20 Common Types of Succulents with Names and Pictures | Succulent Plants

 14. Wax Plant (Hoya carnosa)

-Wax Plant also called Porcelainflower is an easy-care, climbing plant which bears fleshy leaves and clusters of waxy, fragrant, star-shaped flowers.
+Wax Plant also called Porcelainflower is among the popular flowering plants with fleshy leaves and clusters of waxy, fragrant, star-shaped flowers.

-The leaves in Hoya carnosa as in majority of Hoya Plants are simple entire, arranged in an opposite pattern and are typically succulent.
+The leaves in Hoya carnosa as in majority of Hoya plants varieties are simple entire, arranged in an opposite pattern and are typically succulent.

 15. Flaming Katy (Kalanchoe blossfeldiana)